Ingram, Ball lead Pelicans past Bucks, 131-126

 Eric Bledsoe also hit seven 3s and scored 25 for the Pelicans, who combined to make 21 from deep.
 Steven Adams grabbed a season-high 20 rebounds.

-Giannis Antetokounmpo scored 38 points and 11 rebounds, and former Pelican Jrue Holiday scored 22 for Milwaukee, which trailed nearly the entire game, usually by double-digits.
+Giannis Antetokounmpo had 38 points and 11 rebounds, and former Pelican Jrue Holiday scored 22 for Milwaukee, which trailed nearly the entire game, usually by double-digits.

+“Hats off to them.
+They were hitting everything and from 3,” Holiday said.
+“Contested shots, open shots, just were making shots.
+They came to play.”

 The Pelicans appeared firmly in control when Ball’s jumper made it 93-65 with 4:35 left in the third quarter.

+“I do think the first 30 minutes of the game showed the possibilities at least of what we can be,” Pelicans coach Stan Van Gundy said.
+“Granted, we were making a lot of shots.
+But for 30 minutes, we even guarded pretty well.
+Then we didn’t guard at all in the last 18 minutes.”

-But Khris Middleton’s turnaround jumper began a head-spinning 20-3 run during the next 3:08.
-Antetokounmpo hit a 3 during the surge and capped it with a spinning dribble for a layup while he was fouled.
+Khris Middleton’s turnaround jumper began a head-spinning 20-3 Milwaukee run during a span of 3:08 late in the third period.
+Antetokounmpo hit a 3 and capped the surge with a spinning dribble for a layup while he was fouled.

+“I kind of like the way we came out in the second half,” Antetokounmpo said.
+“We were hungry and it’s a thing that we’ve got to do for a longer period of the game.”

-Milwaukee’s deficit was back down to single digits when Pat Connaughton’s layup made it 98-89, but the Pelicans scored the last five points of the quarter, including Nicolo Melli’s 3 as the period ended, to stem the tide.
+Milwaukee’s deficit was down to single digits when Pat Connaughton’s layup made it 98-89, but the Pelicans scored the last five points of the quarter, including Nicolo Melli’s 3 as the period ended, to stem the tide.

-After that, the Pelicans maintained a lead close to 10 points until less than two minutes remained.
+After that, the Pelicans kept their lead around 10 points until less than two minutes remained.

-The Pelicans, who came in having won just two of their last 10 games, put together one of their best first halves of the season.

-They shot 57.1% in the first 24 minutes, including 12 of 21 from 3-point range.
-And they led by as many as 29 when Nickeil Alexander-Walker made a layup over Brook Lopez and high off the glass, then intercepted Antetokounmpo’s pass and drove straight back to the hoop for a dunk to make it 47-28.
+The Pelicans, who came in having won just two of their last 10 games, shot 57.1% in the first 24 minutes, including 12 of 21 from 3-point range.
+They led 47-28 after Nickeil Alexander-Walker made a layup over Brook Lopez and high off the glass, then intercepted Antetokounmpo’s pass and drove straight back in for a dunk.

-Bledsoe, who came to New Orleans from Milwaukee as part of the multiple-team Holiday trade, hit five of his first six 3-point shots and had 17 points before halftime.
+Bledsoe, who came to New Orleans as part of a multiple-team trade sending Holiday to Milwaukee, hit five of his first six 3-point shots and had 17 points before halftime.

 Pelicans reserve guard Josh Hart made all four of his shots in the second quarter, three from deep.

-The Bucks, by contrast, struggled even to make open shots, hitting 37%, and turned the ball over eight times in the first two quarters.
+The Bucks struggled just to make open shots in the first half, hitting 37%, while also turning the ball over eight times.

-Middleton missed his first five shots before finally hitting a mid-range jumper with 1:24 left in the second quarter.
-Soon after, Middleton converted a steal from Nicolo Melli into a breakaway layup, trimming New Orleans lead to 68-45 at halftime.

 TIP-INS